 1. Bringing Jason back was a directive delivered down to the producers from Paramount

-After A New Beginning, Paramount decided the whole “Tommy Jarvis is the new Jason” nonsense was done, sending marching orders to Friday the 13th Executive Producer Frank Mancuso, Jr.: Get the dang series back on track by resurrecting Jason.
-He passed this on to Tom McLoughlin (One Dark Knight), hiring him to write and direct, letting him bring Jason back however he saw fit.
-McLoughlin went full-on Frankstein with it, using lightning to resurrect ole hockey mask Voorhees.
+After New Beginning, Paramount decided the whole “Tommy Jarvis is the new Jason” business was done, sending marching orders to Friday the 13th Executive Producer Frank Mancuso, Jr.: Get the dang series back on track by resurrecting Jason.
+He passed this on to Tom McLoughlin (One Dark Knight), hiring him to write and direct, letting him bring Jason back, however, he saw fit.
+McLoughlin went full-on Frankenstein with it, using lightning to resurrect the ole hockey mask-loving monster.

 2. Part 5‘s survivors were originally supposed to come back

 New Beginning left 3 characters standing – Tommy (John Shepherd), Pam (Melanie Kinnaman), and high-pitched scream expert, but mostly lovable little kid Reggie (Shavar Ross).
 Both Shepherd and Kinnaman had signed up for two films, and Kinnaman was told her character would return in Part VI to pull Tommy back from the brink of insanity.
-Ross assumed Reggie would be brought back to be killed off, but others claim his return was never in the cards (kind of like “Kill off a kid?
-We’re not monsters!”).
+Ross assumed Reggie would be brought back to be killed off, but others claim his return was never in the cards because no one wanted to see Jason kill a little kid.